 Forecast for Houston (77001)

-Scattered thunderstorms in the morning becoming more widespread in the afternoon.
-High around 85F.
-Winds SSE at 5 to 10 mph.
-Chance of rain 80%.Wednesday Night
+Sun and clouds mixed with a slight chance of thunderstorms during the afternoon.
+High near 95F.
+Winds SSW at 5 to 10 mph.
+Chance of rain 30%.Sunday Night

 The National Weather Service in Houston/Galveston has issued a